-A problem with the above approach is that often, the proteins that contribute most to the PSI-BLAST profile for a given query are in the same organism as the query.
+A problem with the above approach is that often the proteins that contribute most to the PSI-blast profile for a given query are in the same organism as the query.
 This could result, for instance, if one is searching for a protein in a family that is highly duplicated in one organism but otherwise does not have wide phylogenetic distribution.
-Thus, given a new genome with a highly duplicated family, one could potentially compromise sensitivity by using solely NRDB generated profiles.
-(This would not be a problem in the default approach because one would include the genome with NRDB in the making up of the profiles.)
-To get around this, while still retaining some computational efficiency for each new genome, we tried
+Thus, given a new genome with a highly duplicated family, one could potentially compromise sensitivity using solely NRDB generated profiles.
+(This would not be a problem in the default approach since one would include the genome with NRDB in the making up the of the profiles.)
+To get around this, while still retaining some computational efficiency for each new genome, we tried running each SCOP domain query against the genome with PSI-blast.
+For this protocol, for each new genome, we will require GKP comparisons, which evaluates to ~36 million (35,583,070) -- of course, assuming the same value for K as above, which is only approximately true.